 |Flower Color||Yellow, white|

 String of Nickels Care

 These tropical epiphytes are generally low-maintenance and easy to care for.
-They are most commonly grown indoors as houseplants since they cannot tolerate cold temperatures or frost, but can be grown outdoors year-round in climates that are consistently warm.
+They are most commonly grown indoors as houseplants because they cannot tolerate cold temperatures or frost, but they can be grown outdoors year-round in climates that are consistently warm.
 They enjoy consistent moisture and are prolific growers in the right environment.

 String of nickels grow well in low-light conditions.
 Indoors, they are a perfect choice for that low-light north- or east-facing window.
-Ideally, they should still receive some sunlight throughout the day; a small amount of morning or evening sun is perfect.
+Ideally, they should still receive some sunlight throughout the day; a small amount of morning or late afternoon sun is perfect.
 When grown outdoors, a string of nickels should be grown in shady locations that are protected from the hot afternoon sun.
 They do well in hanging baskets or planters under covered porches or patios.